 Air time to Grand Canyon West from Deer Valley Airport is only 1 hour.
 The Airport is conveniently located off I-17 just north of the I-101 interchange.

 Papillon Tours - Papillon operates Grand Canyon West tours out of Las Vegas.
 Papillon is the only Helicopter Company certified to fly both the South and West Rim of the Grand Canyon with three exclusive landing sites at the bottom of the Grand Canyon!
 They offer airplane, helicopter and bus tours.
 I have not toured with them but know that they are a large company with a history of serving tourists out of Las Vegas.
-Papillon Grand Canyon West Website
+Papillon Grand Canyon Website

-Packages Offered At Grand Canyon West
+Packages Offered at Grand Canyon West

 Let's say you drive to Grand Canyon West on your own, arrive at the airstrip terminal which serves as the entry to the area, and want to tour and see the Skywalk.
 While you don't need to reserve a walk on the Skywalk ahead of time, you should call and reserve your tour package ahead of your visit.
 You have some options.

 The most important thing to remember is that you must purchase either an outside or on-site tour package to see the Skywalk.
 There is no entry to the Skywalk without purchasing an entry package or tour.

 Hualapai Ranch - Hualapai Ranch offers a wild west experience with cowboys, western shows, opportunities to go horseback riding and old fashioned western meals.
 You can stay overnight at the ranch.
 You can also stay at the ranch, for corporate retreats and group experiences.
 Inquire via their website.